danielmhanover/typeorm-upsert/README.md

 const post: Post = { ... }

+(async () => {
-Upsert(
+    const upserted_post = await Upsert(
         Post,
         post,
         "id",          // primary-key to upsert on
         SnakeCase,     // arbitrarily transform keys before UPSERT ['created_at'] // exclude non-nullable keys from UPDATE that are required in the event of an INSERT operation )

+    console.log(upserted_post) // prints the finished version of `Post` })
 ```

 Tested with PostgreSQL 9.5+.
 Contributors welcome.